 Financial and Asset Management

-An independent SSSEHV Trust, or an equivalent corporate body dedicated to SSSEHV as permitted under local laws, should be established by the national Sathys Sai Organisation with the consent of the Zone Chair and the SSSWF and Prasanthi Council for financial and asset management of Sri Sathya Sai Schools.
+An independent SSEHV Trust, or an equivalent corporate body dedicated to SSEHV as permitted under local laws, should be established by the national Sathya Sai Organization with the consent of the Zone Chair and the SSSWF and Prasanthi Council for financial and asset management of Sathya Sai Schools.